 Best Places to Take Pictures with Santa in NYC

 These days, you can find a Santa ho-ho-ho-ing it up at most holiday happenings in New York City.
-We've rounded up the best spots to pose with the big red guy, from department stores offering swanky photo packages to offbeat one-off events where you can take your own festive pics.
-Remember, we've got lots more more seasonal fun in our NYC Holiday Guide.
+We've rounded up the best spots to pose with the big red guy, from department stores offering swanky photo packages like Macy's Santaland, to offbeat, one-off events where you can take your own festive pics.
+You can find more seasonal fun in our NYC Holiday Guide.

-Free and Cheap Places to Take Your Own Photos with Santa
+Free & Cheap Places to Take Your Own Photos with Santa

 ABC Carpet & Home – Union Square